gilbertkyle/gilbertkyle/README.md

 ### Hi there 👋

+Currently a student at Fullstack Academy.
+Web development with React, Next, Django, PostgreSQL
 <!--
 **gilbertkyle/gilbertkyle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.